weiaicunzai/caffe-tutorial/3. neural_network/README.md

 ## 2. using_prototxt
 In this example, make networks, train and get accuracy using simple logistic regression prototxt file.
 This example shows how to make network using prototxt file, pick some layers up in the network and manage them to make your own machine.

+## 3. using_solver
+caffe is using prototxt file as a solver definition which is really helpful and covenient for training.
+This example shows how to make and use solver.

 ## Finally...
 After compare these two methods, you will catch that using prototxt is much more convenient because you need to define whole model in long c++ code without prototxt.